General purposes

 The IOTC data reference catalogue is composed of five reference data domains:

-• The administrative and geospatial domains which include codelists for vessel flags, data reporting countries, fishing fleets, CPCs, and several spatial layers used to report information on fishing grounds;
+• The administrative and geospatial domain which include codelists for vessel flags, data reporting countries, fishing fleets, CPCs, and several spatial layers used to report information on fishing grounds;

 • The fisheries and fishing technologies domain which include several codelists used to describe the IOTC fisheries, vessels, gears and configurations, as well as fishing devices (e.g., floating objects) and materials;